 Migration of a website from a CMS to WordPress can be facilitated using plugins.
 There are different services that can help you to migrate from a specific CMS to WordPress.
 But if you want to do the migration yourself, you can take the help of a plugin.
 There are multiple plugins that will help you in migrating to WordPress.
 For example, the popular plugins FG Joomla and FG Drupal for migrating from Joomla and Drupal respectively.
-All you need to do is chose the right plugin.
+All you need to do is choose the right plugin.

-When you are ready to migrate to WordPress, get a new web service provider and install WordPress.
+When you are ready to migrate to WordPress, get a new web service provider, and install WordPress.
 Install the required plugin on the WordPress site.
 The plugin will help you migrate the database and the content of the old website to the new WordPress website.

-There are some other tasks as well that needs to be done after migrating to WordPress.
+There are some other tasks as well that need to be done after migrating to WordPress.
 The look of a WordPress website is determined by WordPress themes.
-So you need to select, install and activate a theme on your WordPress website.
+So you need to select, install, and activate a theme on your WordPress website.
 Next, install all the necessary plugins, add widgets, make necessary customization to the theme, etc. If it requires, set proper redirections to the new WordPress site.

 5 – Changing the Domain

 It may sometime become necessary for you to change the domain of your WordPress website.
 It can be for reasons like SEO purposes or rebranding of the website etc. Domain migration occurs when you change the website’s main domain or change the subdomains, add or remove subdomains, etc.